 Sawadee ka!
-Phuket Thailand is the largest of the islands and known as the Pearl of the South.
-Plenty of sandy beaches, longtail boats and turquoise water to relax and take 24 hours to hit some of the best beaches in Phuket.
+Phuket Island is in southeast Asia and is Thailand’s largest island and is known as the Pearl of the South.
+Plenty of sandy beaches, longtail boats and turquoise water to relax and take a quick trip to hit some of the best beaches in Phuket.

 Grab your swimsuit, a beverage from a coconut and head to the beach.
-I’ll let you know all you need to in order to visit Phuket in 24 hours!
+I’ll let you know all you need to in order to have an epic 24 hours in Phuket!

 Phuket Thailand is relatively safe place to travel.
 In fact, many solo female travelers not only visit Thailand, but have called it home for several months on end.

-The weather is always ideally warm with just a wet and dry season.
-The best time to visit is December through February for staying dry (outside of the beach), but it’s also peak season.
+The weather is always ideally warm with just a rainy season and dry season.
+The best time to visit is December through February for staying dry (outside of the beach), but it’s also peak season or high season.

 Phuket is popular for its beaches, markets and nightlife.
-If you’re short on time, as you will see in this 24 hour guide, you should spend your time unwinding at one or more of the gorgeous beaches.
+If you’re short on time, as you will see in this 24 hour guide, I will show you why the best places you should spend most of you time is unwinding at one or more of the gorgeous white-sand beaches.

 WHAT TO DO IN PHUKET